routexl/graphhopper/docs/web/api-doc.md

 paths[0].instructions[0].time                 | The duration for this instruction, in ms paths[0].instructions[0].interval             | An array containing the first and the last index (relative to paths[0].points) of the points for this instruction.
 This is useful to know for which part of the route the instructions are valid. paths[0].instructions[0].sign                 | A number which specifies the sign to show e.g. 2 for a right turn.<br>KEEP_LEFT=-7<br>TURN_SHARP_LEFT = -3<br>TURN_LEFT = -2<br>TURN_SLIGHT_LEFT = -1<br>CONTINUE_ON_STREET = 0<br>TURN_SLIGHT_RIGHT = 1<br>TURN_RIGHT = 2<br>TURN_SHARP_RIGHT = 3<br>FINISH = 4<br>REACHED_VIA = 5<br>USE_ROUNDABOUT = 6<br>KEEP_RIGHT=7<br>implement some default for all other
-paths[0].instructions[0].annotation_text      | [optional] A text describing the instruction in more detail, e.g. like surface of the way, warnings or involved costs paths[0].instructions[0].annotation_importance| [optional] 0 stands for INFO, 1 for warning, 2 for costs, 3 for costs and warning paths[0].instructions[0].exit_number          | [optional] Only available for USE_ROUNDABOUT instructions.
+paths[0].instructions[0].exit_number          | [optional] Only available for USE_ROUNDABOUT instructions.
 The count of exits at which the route leaves the roundabout. paths[0].instructions[0].exited               | [optional] Only available for USE_ROUNDABOUT instructions.
 True if the roundabout should be exited.
 False if a via point or end is placed in the roundabout, thus, the roundabout should not be exited due to this instruction. paths[0].instructions[0].turn_angle           | [optional] Only available for USE_ROUNDABOUT instructions.
 The radian of the route within the roundabout: `0 < r < 2*PI` for clockwise and `-2PI < r < 0` for counterclockwise transit. `NaN` if the direction of rotation is undefined.